 If you are obsessed with the figures on the scale, you will have a hard time losing weight.
 There is more to your weight than the scale reveals, and you will be making a huge mistake if you allow those numbers to influence your fat loss efforts.

 Your weight fluctuates at different times of the day and for women, different parts of their cycle as well.
-Rather than use the scale to measure your progress, use things such as mirrors, old photographs and how clothes fit on you to identify the small changes in your body.
+Rather than using the scale to measure your progress, use things such as mirrors, old photographs and how clothes fit on you to identify the small changes in your body - if you want to take your monitoring to the next level, it may be worth investing in some scales that measure your body fat percentage.

 Doing the Wrong Workouts